greenelab/deep-review/content/response-to-reviewers.md

 Dear Dr. Holt,

 We thank you and the reviewers for their thoughtful comments.
-Based on their feedback, we have revised the manuscript.
+Based on the feedback from the reviewers and the broader scientific community, we have revised the manuscript.
 We address each reviewer suggestion point-by-point below.
-Major section-level changes include the addition of a section on uncertainty quantification, a revision to our drug development section to more clearly discuss chemical featurization and representation learning, and a more conscious and planned discussion of latent space representations throughout the review.
+Major section-level changes include the addition of sections on protein interaction networks and uncertainty quantification, a revision to our drug development section to more clearly discuss chemical featurization and representation learning, and a more conscious and planned discussion of latent space representations throughout the review.
 We feel that these revisions have substantially strengthened the manuscript.

 Sincerely,
-Casey and Tony
+Casey and Anthony

 ***